annaznguyn/Chess/README.md

 Build with Java (JavaFX) and Gradle.

-##How to run the code

-Run "gradle clean build run" in the terminal.
+How to run the code: Run "gradle clean build run" in the terminal.
 No need for any setup.